MSc Development Management

 The MSc in International Development and Humanitarian Emergencies provides students with the understanding in the dynamics of humanitarian and complex emergencies as well as providing a solid foundation in development issues such as poverty reduction, wealth creation and the expansion of human capabilities.

 Students who choose to concentrate their electives and dissertation in a certain topic area may elect to have a specialism in "African Development”, “Population Studies” or "Applied Development Economics" attached to their degree certificate and transcript.
 To obtain the specialism indication, students must meet the criteria below.

 African Development: students must take African Development (DV418) and African Political Economy (DV435).
 Further to this, their dissertation topic must be approved as being appropriate for this specialism.

-Population Studies: students must take the following two courses: Population and Development: Global Health and Population Change (DV444); and Population, Health and Development: Evidence and Projections (DV456).
+Population Studies: students must take the following two courses: Population Analysis: Methods and Models (DV476); and Population, Health and Development: Evidence and Projections (DV456).
 Further to this, their dissertation topic must be approved as being appropriate for this specialism.

-Applied Development Economics: students must take at least two of the following three courses: Economic Development Policy I (DV490), Economic Development Policy II (DV491 - not running in 2021/22) and Economic Development Policy III (DV492).
+Applied Development Economics: students must take at least two of the following three courses: Economic Development Policy I (DV490), Economic Development Policy II (DV491) and Economic Development Policy III (DV492).
 Further to this, their dissertation topic must be approved as being appropriate for this specialism.

 We also offer five additional degrees jointly with other departments and institutes.